Soil is the basis for growing most plants. However, there are different types of soil, and various plants have adapted to a particular type.

 Use the kit as directed on the label.
 It is best to do this before preparing the soil and planting the hosta.

-If the soil pH is more than 7.0, add a little acidifier to the soil.
+If the soil pH is more than 7.0, add a little acidifier.
 You can use either aluminum sulfate or garden sulfur as an acidifier.
-Also, use peat instead of compost as a soil improver.
+Also, peat instead of compost can be used as a soil improver.

 If the pH is lower than 5.5, you need to add a little garden lime.
 You can easily find this product for sale.
 But do not overdo it because it is better to have slightly acidic soil than an alkaline one.